Google Antigravity icon

 Can Antigravity agents work on multiple projects simultaneously?

-Yes, the Agent Manager Dashboard allows developers to orchestrate and monitor multiple agents working across different projects and workspaces simultaneously.
+Yes, the Manager view allows developers to orchestrate and monitor multiple agents working across different projects and workspaces simultaneously, with progress tracked through artifacts.
 This enables asynchronous task execution and efficient handling of large codebases.

 Does Antigravity work with existing VS Code extensions?

-Antigravity is based on the open-source VS Code core and uses the OpenVSX registry by default.
+Because VS Code forks may not use Microsoft's extension marketplace, Antigravity relies on VS Code-compatible ecosystems like OpenVSX/VSIX.
 Many popular VS Code extensions work out of the box or via manual VSIX installation, but not every Marketplace extension is visible or fully compatible.
+Users should verify publishers for recommended extensions—recent research showed "missing extension" recommendations could create supply-chain risk, which vendors have since worked to fix.
 You should test mission-critical plugins during the public preview to ensure they work as expected.

 Top alternatives